Privacy

 Data Protection

 Barts Health NHS Trust is required to comply with the laws and regulations that apply to protecting your data and how it is used.
-They are the General Data Protection Regulation 2016 (GDPR) and the Data Protection Act 2018.
+They are the UK General Data Protection Regulation 2016 (UK GDPR) and the Data Protection Act 2018.

 Looking after your personal information

 Barts Health NHS Trust is committed to protecting your privacy and the data we collect and use to provide our services.
 We are required to comply with the laws and regulations that apply to protecting your data and how it is used.
-They are the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+They are the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 This privacy notice explains how we use information about you and how we keep it safe, and protect your privacy.